Gianlooca/alteramusica/README.md

 ### Wanna Sell Page
 - It's the page where the user can get in touch in several ways with the site/business owner;
 - displays three main features:
-    1. a full functioning **"Wanna Sell?" form** (with required and non-required information) to fill in for users interested in selling; once filled in and clicked on the "Submit" button (which in this case has the inscription "Sell'em all"), the user is sent to the well-known [Code Institute Form Dump](https://formdump.codeinstitute.net/) - since a "POST" method has been used;
+    1. a full functioning **"Wanna Sell?" form** (with required and non-required information) to fill in for users interested in selling; once filled in and clicked on the "Submit" button (which in this case has the inscription "Sell 'em all"), the user is sent to the well-known [Code Institute Form Dump](https://formdump.codeinstitute.net/) - since a "POST" method has been used;
     2. a **"Come and visit us!" frame** which informs the users that "owing to postal problems" the store can't satisfy online orders, hence the users are invited to come and visit the physical store, and all the contacts (email, telephone number and address) are provided;
     3. a **map**, at the bottom of the page, that shows the exact position of the store.
 - Both the form and the informative frame have a certain level of opacity in order to show the background image of shelves full of records.
 The "Wanna Sell?" page is the only page on the website that differs from the others on this level.
 This is a source of discrepancy but gives the idea of abundance and, according to the site creator, may entice the user to fill in the form and contact the company;